-- You will need written permission to hunt from all landowners for all land, including Crown Land.
+- You will need written permission to hunt from all landowners for all land, including Dedicated Crown Land such as (but not exclusive to) drains and waterways dedicated to the South Eastern Water Conservation and Drainage Board.
 This includes the backwaters of the River Murray where it floods private land, and the lakes of the South East.
-The Minister for Environment and Conservation has not approved open season hunting on some unalienated Crown Lands.
+The Minister for Environment and Water has not approved open season hunting on some unalienated Crown Lands.

 - The taking of duck eggs or quail eggs during the open season is prohibited.

-- The penalties for the illegal taking of, or possession of protected fauna range from $2,500 and six months imprisonment, up to $10,000 and two years imprisonment, depending on the type of animal involved.
+- The penalties for the illegal taking of, or possession of protected fauna range from $2,500 or six months imprisonment, up to $10,000 or two years imprisonment, depending on the type of animal involved.
 Therefore, please identify your species before shooting and do not exceed your total bag limit.

 - A penalty of up to $1,250 applies for being in possession of lead shot or shot containing lead whilst within any Game Reserve, or for possession of lead shot whilst hunting waterfowl anywhere in the state.